 In all likelihood, Leonhard had come in contact with one of Rosaria’s maggot-men.
 Recall one such man grub’s failed attempt to infiltrate his goddess’ homeland from above.
 Why wouldn’t the same be tried from below?
 After all, their mucus-covered forms are more than capable of scaling Irithyll’s cliffside and thereby climbing into the ruined capital from the cavern opening.
 And while this grub might have initially thought to just slip in through the dungeon or adjoining sewers, why not proselytize along with the way?
 It is certainly more reasonable than a Finger of Rosaria finding their way down there — what tongues would even be worth the trouble of searching somewhere so obscure?
 For his part, Leonhard would be intrigued by the promise of a goddess curing him of his imperfections, and the fact that he set out on this journey proves that he was self-conscious about his appearance.

-But once he came face-to-face with his healer, he forewent rebirth in favor of devoting himself completely as her knight, a gesture which earned the medial’s favor as evidenced by the weapon she uniquely bestowed him.
+But once he came face-to-face with his healer, he forewent rebirth in favor of devoting himself completely as her knight — a gesture which earned the medial’s favor, as evidenced by the weapon she uniquely bestowed him.
 These self-imposed knightly duties entailed serving as her Ring Finger and even going so far as to recruit new members, all in the hopes of improving her opinion of him by his own admission.
 This adoration for Rosaria proves to be an unhealthy obsession, since Leonhard eventually decides to kill his goddess, take her soul, and bring it to the Anor Londo cathedral in an attempt to comfort her.
 While the prince’s name, self-styled title, and ultimate actions are an obvious reference to Lautrec, his sudden about-turn followed by such increasingly manic behavior is understandable in its own right.

-Weapon of choice of Leonard the Ring Finger.
+Choice weapon of Leonard the Ring Finger.
 A kind of shotel tinged with the moon’s magic power.

 It is said that it is what he, who set out on a journey seeking rebirth, inherited in his hands when he instead decided to be the knight of the goddess.